 It took me about 25 minutes to do this descent with a pair of hiking boots and hiking pants (as I was brushing up against some craggy bushes).

-While I took my time and other people took less time than I did on this descent, I was definitely glad in hindsight that we didn’t attempt to do this hike in Chacos or beach sandals on our first stay in this part of Big Sur back in 2001.
+While I took my time and other people took less time than I did on this descent, I was definitely glad in hindsight that I didn’t attempt to do this hike in Chacos or beach sandals.

 It looked like a rather steep and dangerous scramble to even make it up that high to the base of this main drop so I was content to imagine the waterfall from the rocky pond just upstream from the beach.

-To my knowledge, Black Swift Falls does not belong to a reserve or some kind of authority overseeing it.
+Black Swift Falls resides on the Big Sur Coast at Ragged Point near San Simeon in San Luis Obispo County, California.
+To my knowledge, it does not belong to a reserve or some kind of overseeing authority.
 However, if you’re looking to do this excursion and want to inquire about current conditions, you might have some success asking someone at the Ragged Point Inn.
 More information is available at their website.